Those who can’t change their minds can’t change anything.George Bernard Shaw

 How to Be More Open-Minded Today

 Get the blood flowing and work up a little bit of sweat with some easy mind-changers.
-For example:

 - Napoleon was above average in height.